KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

       </div>{% endraw %}
       ```

-  4. In Atom, open the *src/app/app.component.html* file.
+  7. In Atom, open the *src/app/app.component.html* file.
 Delete all of the HTML code from the file and paste in the code you copied in the previous step.

         ![](/images/quizComponentHTML.png)

+  8. Save the _src/app/app.component.html_ file.

-  5. Copy the HTML code below:
+  9. Copy the HTML code below:

         ```
         <div class="quiz-wrapper">